Nothing helps the day’s accumulated stress melt away quite like a nice long soak in a hot tub.

 If you’re irked about enjoying the many benefits of a hot tub due to bacteria, there are many ways to ensure the tub is clean and safe to use.
 Take the following steps to make sure your hot tub experience remains purely blissful.

-1. Regular Inspection
+1. Regular Inspection For Bacteria Symptoms

 On a regular basis, assess the quality of the water.
 Look out for slime, a sour smell or unclear water – clear signs of a bacterial infestation.

 You can often see/smell the bacteria long before it becomes a serious problem.
+That’s usually a symptom of bacteria in your hot tub.

 2. Regular Maintenance